WHMCS Integration • WordPress, Joomla, Custom Templates

 Running two systems doubles complexity.
 You end up having multiple databases, credentials, GDPR & cookie policies.
 Invoices, orders, payments, products and services are on WHMCS.
 Posts, comments, marketing campaigns and analytic tools are on the CMS.

 No matter how good is your team, you dissipate energies and waste time.
-Not to mention if you are a one-man company or have a small team.
+The situation is aggravated when you are a one-man company or have a small team.
 In this case you can't cope up with such a structure and you will likely neglect part of the duties.

 WHMCS and your chosen CMS both need updates.
 You can't postpone them for too long.
 It would expose yourself to the obvious risks of running outdated software.